daniamcode/poemunity/README.md

 This App is online at https://poemunity.com

-I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS
+I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS.

-I made the frontend with React, and the backend with Node.js
+I made the frontend with React, and the backend with Node.js.
+I keep adding Typescript and Testing with Jest and React Testing Library.

 There are three folders: flux, Poemunity-React-Query and poemunity-redux (this last one is the only one valid right now).